Dinner, worship, classes and community are offered on Wednesday evenings from September through November, and January through April.

 5:30 - 6:30 p.m.

 Dinner in Emerson Hall: Join staff, ministers and friends and get to know the people you see on Sunday mornings.
 Vegetarian and gluten-free options available. $8 adults, $5 kids (3 and under are free) $20.00 Family

 Worship on Wednesdays (WOW) in the Chapel.
 Join us for an intimate service featuring local live music, with a short message from one of our ministers.

 Wednesday Connections classes and spiritual practices to engage the whole person – body, mind and spirit.
 See class listing below.

 Fall 2016 Wednesday Connections classes include:

 Be a part of the social justice you want for yourself and Tulsa.
-Share your experiences and challenges with public education in Tulsa.
-How is it not meeting your needs and what would you like to change?
-Parents, educators, and school volunteers are all welcome to share your story and to imagine how we could make things better by working together to improve the system itself!
-Education was a recurring concern voiced at the congregation-wide house meetings held several months ago, so let’s dig deeper into this topic!
+Share your experiences and challenges with growing older in Tulsa.
+Are you getting the support you want?
+How are the public systems not meeting your needs and what would you like to change?
+If you are worried about yourself or your loved ones, come share your story and imagine how we could make things better by working together!
+Aging was a recurring concern voiced at the house meetings last spring, so let’s dig deeper into this topic!
 Facilitated by the ACTION/IAF team.

 Best of TED Talks

 Participants will view a TED Talk and discuss how the talk relates to their lives.
 The class will determine the discussion topic for the following week.
 Facilitated by Lynda Ohs.
 Classes can be taken in sequence or independently.